jrp2014/smuggler2/README.md

   [base library changelog](https://hackage.haskell.org/package/base/changelog)
   provides some details of what was made available when.

-- The plugin does not seem to run reliably on Windows.
+- The plugin does not run reliably on Windows with versions of `ghc` prior to 8.10.3.
 This is probably more of an issue with the way that the tests are run, than `Smuggler2` itself.

 - Currently `cabal` does not have a particular way of specifying plugins.
 (See,